vinliao/blog-next/content/posts/understand-mind.md

 So for the past 2 weeks, I’ve been devouring the works of [Kapil Gupta.](https://twitter.com/kapilguptamd) He is truly one of a kind—no one talk what he talks about and write what he writes about, which is about the mind.
 I would describe him as a modern Buddha that has a poetic writing style with a twitter account and a website.

-Don’t believe me?
-Go ahead and read what he writes.
+Go scroll his twitter and you’ll know what I mean.

 So here I am, officially a hermit and on my journey to understand my mind.
-Where will this lead me?
-Enlightenment?
-Otherworldly Bliss?
-Eternal Peace?
+What will I be one week from now?
+One month?
+Six months?
 I don’t know.

 But what I know is I’m obsessed with finding the truth about my mind.